okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 **Note:** always ensure that X is a vector of matrices and that y is a vector.

 We also won't need to split the data into a training and test set simply because we don't have enough data to train one and test the performance of the other.
-We also want to make an accurate prediction.
+We also want to make an accurate prediction, and not miss the target.